"…one of the great guitarists in

 He laughs again.
 “Well, maybe I would.”

-Pictured above is a Tommy Conwell and the Young Rumblers "45 RPM single cover for Love's On Fire; b-side is Tell Me What You Want Me To Be.
+Tommy Conwell on the cover for Love's On Fire; b-side is Tell Me What You Want Me To Be.
 Purchased from Holland.